Reexamination of local spin polarization beyond global equilibrium in relativistic heavy ion collisions: Results and discussion

-We would like to emphasize that we always choose the factor $m$ in the denominator of the right-hand side of Eq. (\ref{eq:S_01}) as $m_{\Lambda}$ in both $\Lambda$ and $s$ equilibrium scenarios.
-The mass factor in Ref. \citep{Fu:2021pok} is instead chosen as $m_{s}$ in the $s$ equilibrium scenario, which will make an enhancement to the overall magnitude of polarization in the $s$ equilibrium scenario.
+We would like to emphasize that we always choose the factor $m$ in the denominator on the right-hand side of Eq. (\ref{eq:S_01}) as $m_{\Lambda}$ in both the $\Lambda$ and the $s$ equilibrium scenarios.
+The mass factor in Ref. \citep{Fu:2021pok} is instead chosen as $m_{s}$ in the $s$ equilibrium scenario, which will enhance the overall magnitude of polarization in the $s$ equilibrium scenario.
+The reason that we still choose overall factor $m$ in in the denominator on the right-hand side of Eq. (\ref{eq:S_01}) as $m_{\Lambda}$ in the $s$ equilibrium scenario is as follows.
+Although it is assumed that polarization of the $s$ quark dominates over other contributions in a $\Lambda$ hyperon in the $s$ equilibrium scenario, $\mathcal{S}^{\mu}({\bf p})$ still corresponds to the polarization of the $\Lambda$ hyperon instead of the $s$ quark.
+Nevertheless, this choice only changes the magnitude of polarizations and does not change the qualitative results or main conclusion.
 For numerical simulations, we choose $m_{\Lambda}=1.116\,\textrm{GeV}$ for the mass of $\Lambda$ hyperons and $m_{s}=0.3\,\textrm{GeV}$ for the mass of constituent $s$ quarks.